Samsung Experience Home Keeps Stopping (Fix)

 Home screen still crashes when adding widgets?

 Add one widget, wait.
-If it crashes immediately, that widget is likely the trigger.
-Keep it off for a week and check for updates from both the widget app and Samsung.
+If it crashes immediately, that widget is the trigger.
+Leave it off for a week and check for updates from both the widget app and Samsung.

 If you recently flashed firmware